 The sand was always dotted with motel guests – families, older couples, and honeymooners.
 Roberta Flack and Donny Hathaway’s “Where is the Love?” wafted from transistor radios.
 Sometimes Nana would call to me to mind the motel while she ran out.
 “Law!”
 I’d hear her call across the sand.

 Each morning she rose early to greet guests, run the office, and oversee housekeeping.
 Each night she went out with countless friends.

-My grandmother loved dry martinis, dirty jokes and was known to leave her bed at midnight for a MacDonald’s hamburger.
+She had bionic energy and loved dry martinis, dirty jokes, and was known to leave her bed at midnight for a MacDonald’s hamburger.
 If I felt too tired to join her for Johnny Carson or go out the fifth night in a row, she’d shake her head.
 “What a fuddy-duddy.”

 Every Friday she hosted a cocktail party for motel guests, many of whom returned each year.
 I can still hear the laughter and tinkle of ice in the gin and tonics as everyone gathered around the piano.
 “We’ll Sing in the Sunshine” was the favorite.
 Of course Nana provided the musical accompaniment.
 She played piano as she did everything in life, by ear, but with spunk and gusto.